beegee-tokyo/SX126x-Mesh-Network/README.md

 - The Arduino BSP for Espressif ESP32 based board.

 #### [Arduino Core for Circuitrocks Alora Boards](https://github.com/beegee-tokyo/Circuitrocks_ISP4520_Arduino)
 - The Arduino BSP for the ISP4520 boards.
-Manual installation pf the BSP is required as explained [here](https://github.com/beegee-tokyo/Circuitrocks_ISP4520_Arduino#bsp-installation)
+Manual installation of the BSP is required as explained [here](https://github.com/beegee-tokyo/Circuitrocks_ISP4520_Arduino#bsp-installation)